mbwilson10/WebsiteAttempt3/content/home/experience.md

   date_end = "2019-12-15"
   description = """

-  -Recieved a strong introduction to the Actuarial field.
+  -Recieved a strong introduction to the actuarial field.

-  -Performed a Severity analysis on a variety of states, and then was given the opportunity to perform a ratefiling."""
+  -Performed severity analyses on numerous states and also conducted a rate filing."""

 [[experience]]
   title = "Inventory Intern"